darinpope/cloudbees-core-eks/README.md

 * `kubectl get nodes`
   * you should see 5 nodes

-### If using Helm 2.x, install Tiller into the cluster

-* `cd ../kubectl`
-* `./install-helm-and-tiller.sh`

-### If using Helm 3.x, add the official Helm stable charts

-* `helm repo add stable https://kubernetes-charts.storage.googleapis.com/`
-* `helm repo update`

-### Create EFS volume

-Create the EFS volume in whatever way you want.
-Make sure that the Mount Targets are created in the same private subnets as the worker nodes are created.
-When creating the Mount Targets, delete the `default` security group and associate the `*-ClusterSharedNodeSecurityGroup-*` security group from the worker node to all of the EFS subnets.

-NOTE: Wait about 5 minutes before moving on to the next step.
-It take a couple of minutes for the DNS entry for the EFS endpoint to propagate.

-### Install efs-provisioner

-* `cd ../helm`
-* Edit the `efs-provisioner-config.yml` file:
-  * set `efsFileSystemId` to the EFS volume's `fs-` id
-  * set `awsRegion` to the AWS region the cluster is installed in
-* `./install-efs-provisioner.sh`
-* Review the output
-  * Make sure all 4 Conditions are True from the `describe` output.
-If they aren't, you probably didn't set the correct security group the the EFS Mount Targets.
-  * From the `sc` output, you should see two values.
-Leave `gp2` set as the default.
-    * `aws-efs`
-    * `gp2 (default)`

 ### Install cluster-autoscaler

 NOTE: The documentation for installing cluster-autoscaler for EKS is found at https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html.
 Read this documentation prior to doing the following steps.